 You may also be interested in the following:

-Our one-day Avalanche courses are based in the Northern Cairngorms, meeting at the SYHA in Aviemore.
+Our one-day Avalanche courses are based in the Northern Cairngorms, meeting at Mill Cottage in Glen Feshie.
 Dates available are:

 To book onto one of our mountain safety courses, you need to be a member of Mountaineering Scotland.
 Thanks to your membership, we can subsidise the costs of our courses and offer you cheaper course prices than most commercial providers.

-Please take a look at our useful course information for booking and cancellation conditions.
+Before booking, please read our course information and cancellation conditions.

 "Our course instructor, Di, was really knowledgeable and gave us lots of useful information, which it was great to put into practice on the hill too".